Roberto Martínez: Style of management

 Martínez is often credited with establishing Swansea City's possession-based style of play during their title-winning League One campaign and subsequent rise to the Premier League.
-Following his departure to Wigan, succeeding Swansea managers were chosen to suit the style of football Martínez had developed, such as Brendan Rodgers, Michael Laudrup, and Graham Potter.
+Following his departure to Wigan, succeeding Swansea managers were chosen to suit the style of football Martínez had developed, such as Brendan Rodgers, Michael Laudrup, Francesco Guidolin, and Graham Potter.
 Martínez also implemented a similar possession-based style of play at Wigan and Everton to varying degrees of success.
 Martínez cites the philosophy of Johan Cruyff as an influence upon his managerial approach.

-A number of younger coaches including Graham Potter have studied Martinez's training methods and principles for possession-based football.
+A number of younger coaches, including Graham Potter and Chris Davies, have studied Martinez's training methods and principles for possession-based football.